Mashup Data

 200

-Press the ‘Close’ button close to continue with the steps below (recommended), or press Start from Scratch to skip the ‘New Data Worksheet’ dialog box (equivalent to selecting ‘Mashup Data’ new worksheet).
+Press the ‘Close’ button Close to continue with the steps below (recommended), or press Start from Scratch to skip the ‘New Data Worksheet’ dialog box (equivalent to selecting ‘Mashup Data’ Mashup Data).

-2. Press the ‘Create’ button creation at the top of the User Portal, and select the ‘Data Worksheet’ worksheet option.
+2. Press the ‘Create’ button Create at the top of the User Portal, and select the ‘Data Worksheet’ Data Worksheet option.

 This opens Visual Composer in a separate browser tab and displays the ‘New Data Worksheet’ dialog box.

-3. Choose the ‘Mashup Data’ new worksheet option.
+3. Choose the ‘Mashup Data’ Mashup Data option.
 This creates a blank Data Worksheet named ‘Untitled-X’, where X is an auto-incremented integer.

 4. Proceed to add data blocks to the Data Worksheet.
 Drag the desired data (attributes, fields, or tables) from the left panel.

 You can also drag a data block (or individual columns of a data block) from another Data Worksheet.
 In this case, the inserted data block remains linked to the original Data Worksheet in which it is defined, and updates automatically in response to changes in the source Data Worksheet.
-To disable this auto-update behavior, press the ‘Disable Auto Update’ button auto reload in the toolbar of the bottom panel.
+To disable this auto-update behavior, press the ‘Disable Auto Update’ button Disable Auto Update in the toolbar of the bottom panel.

-You can then force an update on-demand by right-clicking the data block (or by pressing the ‘Actions’ button menu horizontal) and selecting the ‘Update Mirror’ option.
-To restore the original auto-update behavior, press the ‘Enable Auto Update’ button reset.
+You can then force an update on-demand by right-clicking the data block (or by pressing the ‘Actions’ button Actions) and selecting the ‘Update Mirror’ option.
+To restore the original auto-update behavior, press the ‘Enable Auto Update’ button Enable Auto Update.

 5. Optional: To modify the properties of a column in a data block, such as its name, visibility, position, sort order, see Modify a Column.